Team-GhostLand/GhostLand7/README.md

 * Disable Simple VC groups (we have radios for that)
 * MAYBE? add some default pins to REI, to subtly guide the player towards important objectives?
 * Enable "visited=don't show again" for Structure Credits
+* Add the modpack icon into our files (won't be auto-applied, but this way, people will at least have the option to enable it themselves)
 * *also, this isn't really a config-related TODO, but we need to check whether Iru's bed-mod-thing works on server-side only*

 ### Vanilla